Roosevelt 10 Things You Need to Know

-The Family Resource Center is a special place within the school where all parents can stop by, relax, browse, meet other parents, and check out family games, videos, toys, books, community information, and parenting information.
+The Family Resource Center is a special place within the school where all parents can stop by, browse, and check out family games, videos, toys, books, community information, and parenting information.
 Students may also check out items during the school day.
 We have something for every family to enjoy!

 Family Resource Center Guidelines:

 - Help find a safe place at home to store and play with checked-out materials

 - Depending on the child's age, play/work with him or her so they know how to use these items.

 - Due Date: All materials may be kept for 1 week

 - Please return materials promptly to the FRC

 - Check-out Limit: 1 game &/or 3 books per child

 - If books or pieces of a game or toy are lost or broken. please list what is missing on a piece of paper and put it inside the bag or box.

 Throughout the district, parenting workshops and family nights are offered.
 Watch your school newsletter for these events.